techs-sus/rojo-script/README.md

 # azalea

-azalea is an **_EXPERIMENTAL_** software suite designed to manipulate Roblox model files into a custom format, for decoding within restricted Roblox environments such as [OpenSB](https://github.com/Open-SB/OpenSB).
+Azalea is an **_EXPERIMENTAL_** software suite designed to manipulate Roblox model files for use within restricted Roblox environments such as [OpenSB](https://github.com/Open-SB/OpenSB).

 azalea is **_freely_** available to **_you, the consumer_** under the Apache 2.0 license.